Summer Jobs in France - Destinations Guide

 year.
 For example, you might be working a summer season that finishes in September,

-the ski jobs really dont kick off until November so that leaves you a month or two
+the ski jobs really dont kick off until early November so that leaves you a month or two

 in Slough or Leyland.
 But it doesn't have to be like that.
 You could travel down